Here: Home > Sustainable Planet

 What We Can Do As Individuals

-We need to reduce global warming and pollution by reducing fossil fuel usage, increasing the amount of soil, algae, and coal plant carbon sequestration, driving vehicles with high mpg and low emissions, and improving the availability of safe drinking water.
-We have already lost half of our forests and over 80 percent of illnesses globally come from polluted water.
-Wind turbines could now provide over half of our electricity generaton if we decided to go that path and reduce global warming and pollution.
-Water can be boiled or pasteurized using inexpensive solar cookers.
+Wind turbines could now provide over half of our electricity generaton if we decided to go that path to help reduce global warming and pollution.
 Coal plants, the source of half of the electricity in the United States, can now be built to cause very little pollution through gasification and carbon recovery.

 Support legislation requiring cattle and sheep to be vaccinated to reduce methane in the atmosphere.

-Support legislation to require truckers to use auxillary power units during their required 10 hour rest periods rather than idling their trucks.
+We can support legislation to require truckers to use auxillary power units during their required 10 hour rest periods rather than idling their trucks.
 This effort could reduce pollutants from trucks by up to 11 million tons per year in the United States and also reduce the use of fuel by thousands of dollars per year per truck.

-6. Initiate and support legislation to prevent the building of any new power plants that use coal-pulverization technology.
-Require existing coal-pulverization plants to include effective carbon capture technologies .
+effective carbon capture technologies .
 Require any new coal plants to use coal gasification as well as effective carbon capture technologies.
 The United States generates over 50 percent of its electricity from coal plants and has the most coal reserves in the world.
 China gets over 80 percent of its energy from coal and is building new coal-pulverization plants at an alarming rate.
 India is doing the same.
 The amount of greenhouse gases that will be created by the planned coal-pulverization plants in the three countries will be enormous.

-8. Reduce Peak Hour Usage of Electricity.
+10. We can reduce Peak Hour Usage of Electricity.
 We are starting to have a shortage of electricity during peak hours (7AM to 10PM).
 At the same time, we have surpluses of electricity available at other times (10PM to 6AM).
 Legislators need to help reduce peak loads.
 For example, incentives could be provided for power plants to invest in fuel cells to store electricity during off-peak hours.
 Incentives could be provided for home owners and businesses to use fuel cells to store electricity during non-peak times.
 By distributing the availability of existing electricity throughout the day (and night), we can reduce the need for new fossil fuel based power plants.
 Hydroelectric, solar, and wind sources can then play a much larger role in meeting our energy needs, even now.
 We can reduce pollution, global warming, and the cost for electricity, all at the same time.

-9. Encourage governments (at all levels) to invest in renewable power sources rather than fossil fuel power sources.
+11. We can encourage governments (at all levels) to invest in renewable power sources rather than fossil fuel power sources.
 There are at least five reasons for not investing in additional fossil fuel power plants.

 If we invest in oil, rather than real solutions for the future, we are headed for a disaster.